nixworks/public/news/2011/06/16/index.md

 ### [Both houses of the Parliament of Australia vote to condemn a proposal to send asylum seekers to Malaysia. ](/news/2011/06/16/both-houses-of-the-parliament-of-australia-vote-to-condemn-a-proposal-to-send-asylum-seekers-to-malaysia.md)
 MPs pass a motion condemning the Malaysian asylum swap deal, a move which opens the way for Greens legislation that could scrap the proposal.

-##### House of Representatives
+##### United States House of Representatives
 ### [U.S. Representative Anthony Weiner of New York resigns his office amidst pressure from Democratic leadership and President Barack Obama after admitting to sending lewd photos via Twitter. ](/news/2011/06/16/u-s-representative-anthony-weiner-of-new-york-resigns-his-office-amidst-pressure-from-democratic-leadership-and-president-barack-obama-afte.md)
-_Context: Democrat, House of Representatives, New York, U.S. President, Anthony Weiner, Twitter, sending lewd photos, Barack Obama_
+_Context: Barack Obama, Anthony Weiner, sending lewd photos, Democrat, United States House of Representatives, U.S. President, New York, Twitter_

 ## [Previous Day...](/news/2011/06/15/index.md)